TNYShk/CSVProject/README.md

 #### View , Users layer
 * DataPresenter - a CLI app to present desired data
+* GUIPresenter - a simple GUI app to present desired data

 #### Model layer:
 * CSVHandler class - to process the CSV into objects